 Born and raised in Vilnius, Gabrielius is the first Lithuanian to receive a Doctorate of Musical Arts from The Juilliard School, where he also earned both a Bachelor’s and Master’s degree under the tutelage of Jerome Lowenthal.
 Before attending Juilliard, he studied in Lithuania’s premier arts institutions, the National M. K. Čiurlionis School for the Arts and the Lithuanian Academy of Music and Theatre.

 Gabrielius has a special interest in education and development of young talent.
 He co-founded the Birštonas Summer Arts Academy for young musicians and served as Visiting Associate Professor at the Music Academy of Vytautas Magnus University (Kaunas, Lithuania) where he also assumed a role of Program Coordinator for Collaborative Activities with the Juilliard School.
-He has also contributed to shaping governmental arts education policy as a member of a major Lithuanian Research Council commission tasked with establishing doctoral programs in the arts.
+He has also contributed to shaping governmental arts education policy as a member of a Lithuanian Research Council commission tasked with establishing doctoral programs in the arts.
 The resulting policy remains in higher education to this day.

 Gabrielius is based in New York City, where he serves as both Adjunct Faculty at CUNY’s Brooklyn College and as substitute faculty at The Juilliard School.
+In 2023, he joined the Recording Academy / Grammys as a voting member.